- Routinely removing unwanted files and programs from the system.

 Follow the recommendations here to improve overall performance of Second Life and address many common problems.

 - Make sure you have working drivers for your video card.
-Search the SL Forum for posts on your video card.
+Search the Second Life Community for posts on your video card.
 The latest driver is not always the best.